Network-Direction/chatbot/plugins/creating_plugins.md

     Optionally, consider creating a standalone SQL script to create tables and fields in an SQL DB

+### Modules
+    Several modules will need to be imported:
+        - yaml
+        - socket
+        - struct
+        - termcolor
+        - sql (from core)
+        - hash (from core)

+### Template
+    In the 'core' folder there is a plugin.py file, containing the PluginTemplate() class This class can be inherited by other plugins to make them simpler and standardized These methods can be overwritten by a plugin, or not inherited at all The template contains:
+        - __init__()
+            Initialise the class
+            Read the config.yaml file
+        - ip2integer()
+            Convert an IP address to an integer
+        - refresh()
+            Reread the config.yaml file (eg, if there have been changes)
+        - sql_write()
+            Write entries to an SQL database
+        - authenticate()
+            Authenticate a webhook

 ### Class
     The plugin will need a class with these methods as a minimum (names can be customised):
         __init__() - Reads the configuration file